 There are fundamental differences in how females and males on the Autism spectrum may behave, but until very recently, they have not been recognized.
 This is due in part to the fact that, when conducting trial studies and tests, psychologists have consistently chosen male subjects.
 For more on the history of this, and info on neurodiversities in women, I highly recommend Divergent Mind: Thriving in a World that Wasn’t Designed for You by Jenara Nerenberg.
 This book literally was published in 2020, and would not have been available to me if I had started this research ONE YEAR AGO.

-Here’s a distinction that’s important: I was not diagnosed by the experts.
-At age 30, I diagnosed myself, and then sought an expert to officially reinforce what I already knew to be true.
+Here’s a distinction that’s important: I was not identified as Autistic, ADHD, or neurodiverse by the experts.
+At age 30, I identified myself, and then sought an expert to officially reinforce what I already knew to be true.

 The medical, psychological, and social systems in my life failed me.